 Cancer is one of the major causes of death among the elderly.
-And of the various types of cancers that can afflict them, lung cancer in older adults is considered one of the most prevalent.
+And of the various types of cancers that can afflict them, lung cancer is considered one of the most prevalent.
 Thus, it has garnered attention from providers of hospice care in California.
-They gave useful pointers on how patients can manage the disease.
+They gave useful pointers on determining lung cancer symptoms and how patients can manage the disease.

 The Causes Of Lung Cancer